 In 2005, Kazakhstan made significant improvements in its IPR enforcement regime with the adoption of a package of IPR reforms.
+Additional amendments to the IPR laws were made in 2011, effective January 12, 2012.

-Additional reforms and enforcement activities are necessary, however, to address the growing threat of Internet piracy, the on-going problems with hard copy (optical disc) piracy at street markets (in Almaty, Shymkent and Atyrau, in particular, and elsewhere across Kazakhstan), and, for the software industry, to stop the prevalent sale of pre-installed pirated software on computers.
+However, additional reforms and enforcement activities are necessary to address the growing threat of Internet piracy, the on-going problems with hard copy (optical disc) piracy at street markets (in Almaty, Shymkent and Atyrau, in particular, and elsewhere across Kazakhstan), and, for the software industry, to stop the prevalent sale of preinstalled pirated software on computers.
 Reports persist that organized crime syndicates are responsible for the high piracy levels; enforcement against this problem can only be addressed with effective criminal measures.
 The development of a modern IPR regime in Kazakhstan will benefit local as well as foreign rights holders.
-The software and recording industries consider Kazakhstan one of the most promising marketplaces of the C.I.S. region, behind only Russia and Ukraine.